Hà Phương

-Trần Thị Hà Phương (born 31 March 1972) better known as Hà Phương, is a Vietnamese singer and actress.
+Trần Thị Hà Phương (born 31 March 1972) better known as Hà Phương, is a Vietnamese singer.
 She is the second oldest sister of three singing sisters: Cẩm Ly, who runs a Saigon record company, and Vietnamese pop star Minh Tuyết.

 Early life

 Phuong grew up in Saigon, South Vietnam, where she dreamed of being a performer, but was also a shy and timid child.

 Phuong and her sisters represented their school in local and nationwide singing competitions in Vietnam.
 They also got airplay on VPOP (Vietnamese pop music) stations.

 Career

 Music

 After she graduated from high school, Phuong enrolled in the College of Arts and Culture, District 10 Culture House, where she took dance and music classes.
 She also took private vocal classes and studied Vietnamese/Broadway musicals.

 Phuong got her start performing at various entertainment venues in Vietnam:

 She got her big break when her song "Hoa Cau Vuon Trau" was played during halftime of the 1994 World Cup, which was broadcast in Vietnam.
 She has released 12 solo albums in Vietnam and the U.S.